 The pregnancy itself — the upward pressure of the growing uterus — also may play a role.

 - Eating large meals or overeating

 - Smoking makes heartburn worse and is another reason to quit, especially while pregnant

 What can relieve heartburn?

 For most people, things that help reduce acid production or prevent reﬂux can help them avoid the discomfort of heartburn.

 - Avoid classic spicy foods, as well as those with lots of fat or grease.
 Many people recommend avoiding citrus and chocolate, as well.

-- Try elevating the head of your bed by several inches, and wait a while after eating before going to bed or lying down.
+- Try elevating the head of your bed by several inches and wait a while after eating before lying down.

-- Some women find that it’s better to drink fluids between meals, rather than with a meal.
-This can increase the amount of contents in the stomach.
+- Some people find that it’s better to drink fluids between meals.
+Drinking with a meal can increase the amount of contents in the stomach.